gradiuscypher/grIDS/docs/elastic_stack.md

 #### Configure the JVM settings
 Edit the file `/etc/elasticsearch/jvm.options`

 Change the heap size to something appropriate to how much ram your system has.
-The documentation is good.
+The inline configuration documentation is good.
 For example:
 ```
 # Xms represents the initial size of total heap space
 # Xmx represents the maximum size of total heap space